Change the search path in the Xcode project with the configuration settings file

 • Library Search Paths

-These configurations are in Search Paths in build settings.
+These configurations are in Search Paths in the build settings.

 Search Paths